 So, now that I’ve got your attention, you’re probably asking:

-How do I setup my own YouTube channel?
+How do I turn my articles into videos?

-That’s exactly what I’m going to show you in the next section:
+That’s what I’m going to show you in the next section:

 It's quite simple to setup a YouTube channel.